Michelle - Teacher #1719

 Special Skills and Training

-I have had master classes with Nancy Allen (Julliard), Alice Giles (Sydney Conservatorium of Music), Jill Whitman (Western Washington University), Baltazar Juanrez (Principal Harpist of Mexico's National Symphony Orchestra & Founder of the Mexico's International Harp competition), Elizabeth Volpe - Bligh (UBC & Former principal harpist of the VSO) & Notable studies: I have had master classes with Nancy Allen (Julliard), Alice Giles (Sydney Conservatorium of Music), Jill Whitman (Western Washington University), Baltazar Juanrez (Principal Harpist of Mexico's National Symphony Orchestra & Founder of the Mexico's International Harp competition), Elizabeth Volpe - Bligh (UBC & Former principal harpist of the VSO) & Motoshi Kosako (Former principal harpist of Stockton Symphony Orchestra) .
-I also have over 25+ years experience in professional harp performance.
-I have 20 years of hands on teaching experience in the areas of harp & piano.
-RCM 8, ABRSM 8 (RCM 10 equivalency).
-I am also tech savvy and incorporate it during lessons.
-I use multiple camera angles during lessons for an enhanced learning experience.
-As a member of the Teach Music Online community I am quite proficient with teaching online.
-I currently working on becoming a Pro Certified Online Teacher.
-"Michelle, you're an awesome harp teacher!
-I would truly recommend Michelle for both online and in-person lessons.
-She is so patient, kind and very helpful with my musical abilities.
-Thank you so much!"
+Master classes with: - Nancy Allen (Julliard) - Alice Giles (Sydney Conservatorium of Music) - Jill Whitman (Western Washington University) - Baltazar Juanrez (Principal Harpist of Mexico's National Symphony Orchestra & Founder of Mexico's International Harp competition) - Elizabeth Volpe - Bligh (UBC & Former principal harpist of the VSO) - Motoshi Kosako (Former principal harpist of Stockton Symphony Orchestra) - Over 25+ years of professional harp performance experience - 20 years of hands-on teaching experience in harp & piano - RCM 8, ABRSM 8 (RCM 10 equivalency) - Tech-savvy and uses multiple camera angles for enhanced learning experience during lessons - Member of the Teach Music Online community and proficient with teaching online - Working on becoming a Pro Certified Online Teacher.

 Rates